M*U*S*H is an eclectic community of artists, experimenters, learners,

 - Trispis and Cecily ran a 5-hour RP event called "Sidekicks Anonymous"

-by Nick Huggins (and available at
+by Nick Huggins (

 irishgaming.com), on May 27, 2000.